Nishi-Shinjuku Junction and beautiful light trails

 It is near Hatsudai Station.
 Leave via the North Exit or Number 2.
 Yoshinoya is only a short walk away, over the road.
 Click here to see it on Google Maps.

-These photos will give you an idea of the area:
+These photos give an idea of the area: